An evidence-based approach to learning

 How we work

-The school offers an extensive Kitchen Garden Program.
-Students in Years 3 and 4 experience first-hand the links between growing, harvesting, preparing and sharing fresh, seasonal produce.
-This program is a key driver in the ethos of the school and draws upon our strong links to the local community.
+The school also runs an extensive Kitchen Garden program.
+Students in Years 3 and 4 experience firsthand the links between growing, harvesting, preparing, and sharing fresh, seasonal produce.
+This program is a central part of our school’s ethos and is enriched by strong connections with the local community.

 A commitment to student achievement